9 Ways to Support the Writer in Your Life

 Pay for legitimate streaming service subscriptions and legal downloads only!
-And when the quarantines and lockdowns lift, please go to the actual movie theaters, who are at risk of going under completely right now!
-And don’t forget to support writers in public readings and by buying from local bookstores.
+And when the lockdowns are lifted, please go to the actual movie theaters, who are at risk of going under completely right now!
+And don’t forget to support writers in public readings and buying from local bookstores.

 I promise you, there are people in your life who are trying to make a living in writing.
 Why make life harder for them by stealing from their monthly paychecks?